-Metabolic bone disorders such as osteopenia or osteoporosis, Vitamin D deficiency, use of oral steroids, and other systemic bone issues may lead to unusual weakness in the bone that makes it susceptible to fracture even under normal stress.
+Metabolic bone disorders such as osteopenia or osteoporosis, Vitamin D deficiency, use of oral steroids, and other systemic bone issues may lead to unusual weakness in the bone that makes it susceptible to fracture of the foot even under normal stress.

 The first step in diagnosis is appropriate imaging (weight-bearing x-rays of the foot and ankle) and a thorough physical examination.
 There is generally warmth and swelling over the area of the fracture.
 If there is suspicion for a stress fracture, an MRI will be ordered.